iratecaller/MQLight/README.md

 MQLight is designed for use in games but can be used just about anywhere messaging is required within your application.

+## Features

+1. Game developer friendly!
+(Read: Fast, Easy, Small, and Predictable)

+     - I designed it for games, but have used it in business apps too.
+Yawn.

+2. Publisher / Subscriber support

+    - Can choose to subscribe to all messages, messages of a certain type, or messages sent to specific destinations.
+    - Subscribers can leave messages in queue and act as monitors

+3. Source / Destintation queue routing

+    - When enqueueing / dequeueing messages, target queues are specified.
+    - Support for any number of destination queues (as expected)

+4. Simple and Unobtrusive.

+    - minimalistic API with absolutely no intention of making it anymore complex.

+5. Fast (due to it's simple implementation.)

+    - It should be about as fast as possible since there is no "dead letter" management, message expiry and all that stuff.
+    - Freshly inserted messages are held out of the main queues until the Update cycle is called.
+This keeps things snappy.

+6. Thread safe
+    - Makes use of distinct C# locks for inerting, removing and updating.

 ## License

 Completely free to use for whatever purpose.
 I make no warranties.